St. Mary’s County Arts Council

 • Sabine Dillingham

-Most recently, Sabine served as the Director of Research and Sponsored Programs at St. Mary's College of Maryland (SMCM).
+Most recently, Sabine served as the Director of Research and Sponsored Programs at St. Mary's College of Maryland.

-She has much experience in securing external funding, grant administration and capacity building, and has also worked closely with the MD State Arts Council and SMCM faculty and administrators to bring the Southern Maryland Folklife Center to fruition.
+She has experience in securing external funding, grant administration and capacity building, and worked closely with the MD State Arts Council and SMCM faculty and administrators to bring the Southern Maryland Folklife Center to fruition.

 Learn more about Sabine’s creative studio on Instagram.